Sauteed Chicken Breasts with Tarragon-Mustard Pan Sauce

 - Heat olive oil over medium-high heat in a heavy frying pan just big enough to hold all the chicken without crowding.

-- Add the chicken and saute until chicken is cooked through and well-browned, about 10 minutes.
+- Add the chicken and cook until chicken is cooked through and well-browned, about 10 minutes.
 (Actual cooking time will depend on your pan and how high you have the heat.)

 - Remove chicken to a plate and tent with foil to keep warm.